lingochamp/okdownload/README.md

 ## Why rewrite downloader

 - FileDownloader framework is not easy to write unit-test, it is not testable framework, so it is not stable enough.
-- The core library of FileDownloader is too complex and not pure enough.
+- The core library of FileDownloader is too complex and not pure enough, so 5K+ star 1K+ fork with around 10 PR.

 ## Compare to FileDownloader